yykids/RDS/en/console-guide.md

         * Either HDD or SSD.
     * Storage: Enter volume size of DB instance.
         * Between 20GB and 1,000GB
     * Availability Zone: Select an area where DB instance is to be created.
+    * High Availability: To create database instances, the candidate master is created at a different availability zone from the master.
     * Database File Encryption: User data files and backup files are encrypted.
     * Default Alarm: Register alarms for pre-defined events of a database instance.
       * To enable default alarm, a recipient group must be selected.
 > [Note] Unless a selected VPC subnet of Compute & Network is connected with internet gateway, floating IP is not available.
 > [Note] VPC subnet, once selected, cannot be changed.
+> [Note] The candidate master instance is created at a different availability zone from the master, and it does not show on the list.
+> [Note] Instances on the list are arranged in the order of creation, but the order may change after measures are taken against failure, since the candidate master is created when the high availability option is enabled for the master.
 > [Note] By enabling database file encryption, performance may be degraded more or less.
 > [Note] With default alarm setting, alarms for the instance are automatically registered, in the name of "{instance name}-default".
 Registered alarms can be changed or deleted, and applied instances can also be changed.